erickmeline/BBC/README.md

 THEN I find a concise, descriptive title

 I had a question on this part of the acceptance criteria:

-WHEN I view the heading attributes
+*WHEN I view the heading attributes
-THEN they fall in sequential order
+THEN they fall in sequential order*

-Which implies that the <h> elements were not decending properly in the original source, however they already were.
+This implies that the <h> elements were not decending properly in the original source, however they already were.
 If I'm missing the meaning of this requirement, please clarify the instructions.

 I know that 10 commits was requested for this, but I can't imagine how to get there.
 I think I had maybe 3.